Gerald Ratner: Career

-After Ratners

 Following an unsuccessful attempt to become a jewellery consultant in France during the mid-1990s, he set up a health club in Henley-on-Thames in 1996, which was sold for £3.9m in 2001.
 Ratner then ran, from 2003, in collaboration with SB&T International Ltd, an export manufacturing company based in India and the online jewellery business Gerald Online, which ceased trading in 2014.

 In 2013, during a visit to India for the inaugural eTailing India Expo, Ratner announced that he would be entering the Indian market.

+In December 2025, it was reported that Ratner was trying to acquire H Samuel and Ernest Jones in the UK, brands he once owned through Ratner Group, from Signet Jewellers.

 Personal life

 Ratner has two daughters from his first marriage.
 According to Ratner, "my first wife left me because I was never at home."

 He later married Moira, and they lived in Cookham, Berkshire.
 They have a daughter and a son.